-In 2014, Burger King acquired Tim Hortons and built Restaurant Brands International, now a fast food empire.
+In 2014, Burger King acquired Tim Hortons and built Restaurant Brands International, now a fast-food empire.
 In February 2017, Restaurant Brands International also acquired Popeyes.

 Trends for 2018: Mindful Choices

 As mentioned earlier, the public is beginning to look for healthier options when it comes to food.
-According Innova Market Insights, two in five US and UK consumers have increased their intake of “healthy foods,” and seven in ten want to understand the ingredient list on the foods they consume.
-For this reason, the food franchise industry will likely continue to experience a growth in healthy food options.
+According to Innova Market Insights, two in five US and UK consumers have increased their intake of “healthy foods,” and seven in ten want to understand the ingredient list on the foods they consume.
+For this reason, the food franchise industry will likely continue to experience growth in healthy food options.